epics-extensions/EPNix/docs/nixos-services/user-guides/ca-gateway.md

     enable = true;
     # These PVs get exposed by the gateway
     # This list implements an "allowlist":
-    # DENY by default, some PVs explicitely ALLOW
+    # DENY by default, some PVs explicitly ALLOW
     settings.pvlist = pkgs.writeText "gateway.pvlist" ''
       EVALUATION ORDER DENY, ALLOW